- Sling TV introduces Premium Pass: Get free access to Epix, Showtime and Starz for 30 days.

-- Sling TV has three main skinny bundles: Sling Orange and Sling Blue are normally $25/month each, but the Sling Orange & Blue plan is $45/month; frequent discounts for the first month of service
+- After a December 2019 price hike, Sling Orange and Sling Blue are now $30/month each, but the Sling Orange & Blue plan is $45/month; frequent discounts for the first month of service

 - Broadcast networks like ABC, CBS, FOX and NBC are limited with Sling TV, so you’re probably better off purchasing an indoor antenna to pick up your local stations

 If you’re ready to lower your $100 a month cable or satellite TV bill, Sling TV is one of the best options to consider.